-By taking the lead in organising and hosting the climate emergency debate series, BEA is demonstrating the University’s commitment to combatting the global environmental crisis.
+By taking the lead in organising and hosting the climate emergency debate series, BEA is demonstrating the University’s commitment to a culture of debate for its students and combatting the global environmental crisis by drawing together stakeholders to discuss real world problems – and propose real world solutions.

-Kicking off the first debate, panellists were charged with debating whether the popular, energy efficient, international building standard, ‘Passivhaus’, could be the answer to combatting the UK’s challenge of meeting Carbon zero targets by reducing emissions from new builds, including housing stock.
+Kicking off the first debate, panellists were charged with debating whether the popular, energy efficient, international building standard, ‘Passivhaus’, could be the answer to combatting the UK’s challenge of meeting Carbon Zero targets by reducing emissions from new builds.
+Audiences, crammed in the auditorium for live event, before the spectre of COVID, voted overwhelmingly for Passivhaus to become a working standard across the industry.